efemberg11/GeoModel_rmakhman/documentation/docs/components/kernel/reference/NameTags.md

 The generation of names using `GeoNameTag` and `GeoSerialDenominator` applies also to the virtual volumes when parameterization is used.
 If a name tag is used with parameterization, then all of the virtual physical volumes of the parameterization are given the name tag.
 In case a serial denominator is used, each parameterized volume is given a name consisting of the base name plus an additional serial number.

 In many cases it is useful to assign an identifier, or "serial number", to physical volumes.
-One use case is to enable a simulation engine such as GEANT[^NT1] to make a correspondence between a piece of geometry designated as sensitive, and the readout element corresponding to that piece.
-For such cases, we provide a GeoIdentifierTag, similar to a GeoNameTag.
-It provides a way of labeling physical volumes with an unsigned int.
-GeoIdentifierTags, however, apply only to the physical volume that immediately follows the tag in the geometry graph.
+One use case is to enable a simulation engine such as GEANT4[^NT1] to make a correspondence between a piece of geometry designated as sensitive, and the readout element corresponding to that piece.
+For such cases, we provide a `GeoIdentifierTag`, similar to a `GeoNameTag`.
+It provides a way of labeling physical volumes with an unsigned int.   `GeoIdentifierTag` tags, however, apply only to the physical volume that immediately follows the tag in the geometry graph.
 Its interface follows:

 [^NT1]: https://geant4.web.cern.ch/

-{!components/kernel/reference/RCBase/GeoGraphNode/GeoSerialIdentifier.md!}
+{!components/kernel/reference/RCBase/GeoGraphNode/GeoIdentifierTag.md!}